rcl-learn/docs/subscription/stripe.md

 # Stripe Subscription
 **V1.0**

 In this section, you will learn how to create and manage a **RCL Learn** subscription with [Stripe](https://stripe.com/).
-This section is applicable to training organizations delivering video events and issuing verifiable credentials.
+This section is applicable to organizations issuing verifiable credentials and delivering events.

 ## Subscribe